youngling-coder/wallpaper-ed/README.md

 But it is always better to use built-in search bar to generate photos, until you want photos of the certain category appear as default.
 For GUI application is now built-in query search available, so you do not need to edit the config file every time you use GUI program version.
+### Autostart setup

+By default, in Wallpaper-Ed  update wallpaper on startup function is enabled.
+You can set up a specific query for this, try your luck with completely random images, or disable wallpaper updates on startup.
 ### GUI

 This app is also has GUI powered by PyQt5.
 WallpaperED is supposed to appear in the applications menu,